-One of Tibet’s greatest statements is it’s people.
-A colorful, devoted bunch that have literally been through hell and back again.
+One of Tibet’s greatest statements is its people.
+A colorful, devoted bunch that has literally been through hell and back again.
 Despite this, they are some of the kindest, genuine people we have ever had the pleasure of meeting on our travels.

 We were met by smiling faces and an eagerness to share their way of life around every corner during our visit.